-The uncertainties associated with establishing loss reserves for A&E claims and claim adjustment expenses are compounded by the differing, and at times inconsistent, court rulings on A&E coverage issues involving: (i) differing interpretations of various insurance policy provisions and whether A&E losses are, or were ever intended to be, covered; (ii) when the loss occurred and what policies provide coverage; (iii) whether there is an insured obligation to defend; (iv) whether a compensable loss or injury has occurred; (v) whether lung cancer claims can be attributable to A&E; (vi) how policy limits are determined; (vii) how policy exclusions are applied and interpreted; (viii) the impact of entities seeking bankruptcy protection as a result of asbestos-related liabilities;

-(ix) whether clean-up costs are covered as insured property damage; and (x) applicable coverage defenses or determinations, if any, including the determination as to whether or not an asbestos claim is a product or completed operation claim subject to an aggregate limit and the available coverage, if any, for that claim.
+The uncertainties associated with establishing loss reserves for A&E claims and claim adjustment expenses are compounded by the differing, and at times inconsistent, court rulings on A&E coverage issues involving: (i) differing interpretations of various insurance policy provisions and whether A&E losses are, or were ever intended to be, covered; (ii) when the loss occurred and what policies provide coverage; (iii) whether there is an insured obligation to defend; (iv) whether a compensable loss or injury has occurred; (v) how policy limits are determined; (vi) how policy exclusions are applied and interpreted; (vii) the impact of entities seeking bankruptcy protection as a result of asbestos-related liabilities; and (viii) applicable coverage defenses or determinations, if any, including the determination as to whether or not an asbestos claim is a product or completed operation claim subject to an aggregate limit and the available coverage, if any, for that claim.

 As a result of the significant uncertainty inherent in determining a company's A&E liabilities and establishing related reserves, the amount of reserves required to adequately fund the Company's A&E claims cannot be accurately estimated using conventional reserving methodologies based on historical data and trends.
 As a result, the use of conventional reserving methodologies frequently has to be supplemented by subjective considerations, including managerial judgment.
 Thus, the ultimate amount of the Company's A&E exposures may vary materially from the reserves currently recorded and could exceed the currently recorded reserves.
 This could have a material adverse effect on the Company's results of operations, financial condition or liquidity.
-For more information about A&E claims, see "Business-Asbestos & Environmental Reserve Reviews."
+For more information about A&E claims, see "Business-Legal Proceedings."